0xalwayslucky/WinProcessIntegrity/README.md

 - cmd.exe (PID 1337) runs with integrity level MEDIUM

 `wpi.exe 1337`
-... - fails because it can not access the cmd.exe
+...fails because it can not access the cmd.exe